Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 Bali’s grocery scene works in tiers, and knowing which one you’re in saves real money.

 - Traditional markets (pasar) – The cheapest by a mile for fruit, vegetables, eggs and spices, and fresher than anything on a supermarket shelf.
-Schedules vary a lot though, some open as early as 5am and are winding down by mid-morning, while others don’t get going until the evening, so learn the rhythm of the one nearest you before you turn up to a closed gate.
+Schedules vary a lot though: some open as early as 5am and are winding down by mid-morning, while others don’t get going until the evening, so learn the rhythm of the one nearest you before you turn up to an empty stall.
 Bring cash and small notes, and haggle a little unless prices are marked.
 Note: Most vendors won’t speak much English, so a few words of Bahasa go a long way (and are very appreciated).

 - Local supermarkets – Bintang Supermarket and Tiara Dewata are the affordable, easy options where locals actually shop (including me).
 Everything you need, without the imported markup.
 They might not be as stocked up on imported goods as the premium supermarkets though, but hey, I’m not picky about my cheese.

-- The premium supermarkets – Pepito, Grand Lucky and Frestive stock the imported comforts, the cheese, the wine, the granola, and price them accordingly.
-Papaya is worth knowing about too, though it’s a Japanese specialty store, so it’s excellent for sushi-grade fish and Japanese ingredients.
+- The premium supermarkets – Pepito, Grand Lucky and Frestive stock the imported comforts: the cheese, the wine, the granola, and price them accordingly.
+Papaya is worth knowing about too – it’s a Japanese specialty store, so it’s excellent for sushi-grade fish and Japanese ingredients.

 - Minimarts – Alfamart, Indomaret and Circle K are on practically every corner for snacks, water, SIM top-ups and whatever you forgot.
-Convenient, not cheap, and not the place for fresh produce.
+Convenient and cheap, but not the place for fresh produce.

 How much does transport cost in Bali?